-After a limited release last year, the Monaco Calibre 11 Gulf Special Edition is now available worldwide in 2018, following the announcement of a new global licensing deal between Gulf Oil and TAG Heuer.
-The watch is the same as the US-only release from last year and is the latest in a long line of Gulf-branded and themed Monacos, with the promise of more Gulf editions to come following this week’s partnership announcement.
+After a limited release last year, the Monaco Calibre 11 Gulf Special Edition is now available worldwide in 2018, following the announcement of a new global licensing deal between Gulf Oil and TAG Heuer and is the latest in a long line of Gulf-branded and themed Monacos, with the promise of more Gulf editions to come following this week’s partnership announcement.
+While there are no differences between the model launched in the US in 2017 and the worldwide 2018 release, there is a second 2018 model (Reference CAW211T), which is a limited edition of 50…and we’ll show you shortly how this differs from the standard watch.

 The new Gulf watch is based on the 39mm stainless steel Monaco CAW211P, which uses the left-hand crown Calibre 11 movement, a modern Sellita base with a Dubois-Depraz chronograph module.
 The classic Monaco is in its 49th year, and we’re anxiously waiting to see what next year’s 50th Anniversary will bring.